Logan-Hammond/CSIT-214---Project-4/README.md

 # CSIT 214: C++ Programming
 ## Project 4: Airline Problem
+### Purpose

+Write a program to assign passenger seats in an airplane.
+Develop a program with the following features...
+* Arrays
+* Arrays and functions
+* User defined header files

 ### About

 Made with Microsoft Visual Studio 2017.
 This program was made following project guidelines; source code may not accurately represent personal knowledge, skill, style, or philosophy.